Visitation today for St. Louis firefighter killed in house fire

-ST. LOUIS (KMOV.com) – Visitation services will be held for a St. Louis firefighter killed while battling a fire.
+ST. LOUIS (KMOV.com) – Friends and family remembered and honored a fallen St. Louis firefighter Wednesday.

-The fire department received a call around noon on Jan.
-13 for a fire at a two-story brick building in the 5900 block of Cote Brilliante.
-Firefighters were able to knock out the fire on the first floor and made their way to the second floor.
-The fire got too intense and firefighters had decided to get out.

-As they were backing out, the roof collapsed, burying two firefighters.
-One of them was trapped under a "tremendous amount of debris" of heavy timber and bricks and took "the brunt of the collapse to his person."
-The firefighter was later identified as Benjamin "Ben" Polson.
+Firefighter Benjamin "Ben" Polson was killed in a house fire in north St. Louis City on Thursday, January 13.
+Fire broke at a two-story brick building in the 5900 block of Cote Brilliante.
+Polson was on the second floor when the crew decided the fire was too intense and it was time to back out.
+While doing so, the roof collapsed, trapping Polson and another firefighter under a "tremendous amount of debris" of heavy timber and bricks.
+Polson took "the brunt of the collapse to his person" and died as a result.

 Polson worked at the St. Louis Fire Department for more than two years, starting in November 2019.
 He had recently been reassigned to Engine House 13 in the Hamilton Heights Neighborhood.